MaksymPylypenko/Dota-2-script/README.md

 > alt + q
 - Places a stone and uses boulder smash.
 - There is a small delay to avoid a selfcast bug after using blink dagger.
-    - if stone is placed too quickly after blink it will be placed on the old location
+    - if stone is placed too quickly after blink, it will be placed on the old location.

 #### 1 stone 2 spells
 > alt + w